The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-x/lesson-1-linked-lists/linked-lists.md

 ## Abstract Data Types

 An **abstract data type (ADT)** is a general description about a data type: how it stores data and what operations can be performed on/with it.
-Abstract data types may be implemented differently in different programming languages but they will all have the same high-level interface.
+Abstract data types may be implemented differently in different programming languages but they will all have the same high-level behavior.

 For example, an integer is an abstract data type.
 * **How they store data**: integers represent a single numerical value in the range `...`, -2`, `-1`, `0`, `1`, `2`, `...`.
 * **Operations that can be performed**: integers can be added together, subtracted, multiplied, and divided.
 * **Implementations may vary**: In Java, integers are their own data type, separate from floats (numbers that have decimal points).
 In JavaScript, integers and floats are all considered the same data type.

+In the real world, the idea of a car is similar to an abstract data type.
+All cars have doors, wheels, and an engine and with my driver's license, I can operate pretty much any kind of car.
+However, each manufacturer has a different approach to creating their cars and, under the hood (literally), they may look very different.

+**Q: What are some other real world analogies of abstract data types?**

 The abstract data types we will be learning in Unit X are:
 * Nodes